xqwen/fastenloc/tutorial/README.md

 Recommended:

-+ ``-total_varaints``: specify the number of total SNPs interrogated.
++ ``-total_variants``: specify the number of total SNPs interrogated.
 This option is important if GWAS or eQTL file does not contain all SNPs interrogated.

 Optional: